Xammie/mailbook/README.md

 ## Usage

-The install command will create a route file named `routes/mailbook.php`.
+The `mailbook:install` command will create a route file named `routes/mailbook.php`.
 In this file you can register your emails.

 ```php
 // This will use dependency injection if your mailable has parameters